mlliarm/mlliarm.github.io/README.md

 # About

-## Scientific programmer - Analyst

-Independent professional in computational science.
-I use Python (Numpy, SciPy, Matplotlib), Mathematica and C/C++11 for simulations and scientific calculations solving mathematical problems of a wide range, from differential equations to optimization.

-I'm also interested in data analytics and the application of mathematical methods in the fields of machine learning, statistics and optimization using Python and R.
+## Junior Software Developer @ InSyBio

+Scientific programmer, using python, R, NumPy, SciPy, Pandas, Scikit-learn, matplotlib, ggplot2 for machine learning, data preprocessing, visualization and analysis.
+The problems we're being called to tackle at InSyBio include problems of classification and regression for biomedical data in the realm of big data using supervised & unsupervised machine learning algorithms.

 Finally, I'm holding a MSc in Computational Mathematics and Computational Intelligence from the Mathematics department of the University of Patras and a BSc in Physics from the University of Crete.
 My MSc thesis was on Active machine learning using JCLAL and Weka.